Congress Poland: Naming

-Although the official name of the state was the Kingdom of Poland (Królestwo Polskie; Царство Польское), in order to distinguish it from other Kingdoms of Poland, it is often referred to as "Congress Poland".
+Although the official name of the state was the Kingdom of Poland (Królestwo Polskie; Царство Польское), in order to distinguish it from other Kingdoms of Poland, it is often referred to as "Congress Poland" by historians.

 History

-The Congress Kingdom of Poland was created out of the Duchy of Warsaw, a French client state, at the Congress of Vienna in 1815 when the great powers reorganized Europe following the Napoleonic wars.
+The Congress Kingdom of Poland was created out of the Duchy of Warsaw, a French client state, at the Congress of Vienna in 1815 when the great powers reorganized Europe following the Napoleonic Wars.
 The kingdom was created from parts of the Polish territory that had been partitioned between Austria and Prussia which had been transformed into the Duchy of Warsaw by Napoleon Bonaparte in 1807.
-After Napoleon's 1812 defeat, the fate of the Duchy of Warsaw was dependent on Russia.
-Prussia insisted on the duchy being completely eliminated; after Russian troops reached Paris in 1812, Tsar Alexander I intended to annex the duchy and parts of Lithuanian lands which were historically in the Polish–Lithuanian Commonwealth.
-However, both Austria and the United Kingdom strongly disapproved of the idea, Austria issuing a memorandum on returning to the 1795 resolutions with support from the United Kingdom under George IV, Prime Minister Robert Jenkinson and the British delegate to the Congress, Robert Stewart, Viscount Castlereagh.
+After Napoleon's defeat, the fate of the Duchy of Warsaw was dependent on Russia.
+Prussia insisted on the duchy being eliminated.
+Tsar Alexander I intended to annex the duchy and parts of Lithuanian lands which were historically in the Polish–Lithuanian Commonwealth.
+Both Austria and the United Kingdom, however, disapproved strongly of the idea, Austria issuing a memorandum on returning to the 1795 resolutions with support from the United Kingdom under George IV, Prime Minister Robert Jenkinson and the British delegate to the Congress, Robert Stewart, Viscount Castlereagh.

 Following the Congress, Russia gained a larger share of Poland (with Warsaw) and, after crushing an insurrection in 1831, the Congress Kingdom's autonomy was abolished.
 Poles faced confiscation of property, deportation, forced military service, and the closure of their own universities.
 The Congress was important enough in the creation of the state to cause the new country to be informally named for it.
 The kingdom lost its status as a sovereign state in 1831 and the administrative divisions were reorganized.
 It was sufficiently distinct that its name remained in official Russian use, although in the later years of Russian rule it was replaced with the "Vistula Land" (Russian: Привислинский Край).
 Following the defeat of the November Uprising its separate institutions and administrative arrangements were abolished as part of increased Russification to be more closely integrated with the Russian Empire.
 However, even after this formalized annexation, the territory retained some degree of distinctiveness and continued to be referred to informally as Congress Poland until the Russian rule there ended as a result of the advance by the armies of the Central Powers in 1915 during World War I.